 Research trends in time-frequency representations and parametric modeling applied to music and audio.
 Specific focus on atomic decomposition, matching pursuit, wavelet, and parametric analysis.
 Evaluation is based on in-class research literature presentations, and on a final project.

-MUTH 656 Seminar in Music Theory – CRN 18001 | Professor Peter Schubert
+MUTH 656 (001) Seminar in Music Theory – CRN 18001 | Professor Peter Schubert

-Topic: History of Music Theory 1
+Topic: Topics in the History of Theory

 Performance and Performance Practice Seminars